pySRURGS/pySRURGS/README.md

 ```
 import pySRURGS
-from pySRURGS import Result # Result needs to be in the namespace.
+from result_class import Result # Result needs to be in the namespace.
 from sqlitedict import SqliteDict
 SR_config = pySRURGS.SymbolicRegressionConfig()
 path_to_csv = './csv/quartic_polynomial.csv'